pingforhelp/BCA/docs/go/CSBasics&OAT.md

 9. End with Regards and your Name.

 # 2. what are types of topologies & explain?
-Ans: There are mainly 3 types of Network Topologies: Bus, Ring, and, Start.
+Ans: There are mainly 3 types of Network Topologies: Bus, Ring, and, Star.

 In A network Topology is the arrangement of Devices (nodes) & Connections (links).
 In a Computer network.
 It shows how computers, servers, and other devices are connected.
 In simple words it's a blueprint or Skelton of a computer network how will the data flow from one to other machine and "shape" of the network.